NetApp/netapp-dataops-toolkit/netapp_dstk_traditional/README.md

 #### Restore a Snapshot for a Data Volume

-The NetApp Data Science Toolkit can be used to near-instantaneously restore a specific snapshot for a data volume.
+The NetApp DataOps Toolkit can be used to near-instantaneously restore a specific snapshot for a data volume.
 This action will restore the volume to its exact state at the time that the snapshot was created.
-The command for restoring a specific snapshot for a data volume is `./ntap_dsutil.py restore snapshot`.
+The command for restoring a specific snapshot for a data volume is `./netapp_dataops.py restore snapshot`.

 Warning: When you restore a snapshot, all subsequent snapshots are deleted.